Disney Plus streamer hits nearly 29M subscribers in 3 months

 But as expected, starting up a new service comes with huge expenses, contributing to a 23% profit decline for the company in the latest quarter.

 Disney Plus launched in November to compete with online video services like Netflix.
 Disney had 26.5 million Disney Plus subscribers as of Dec.
 28, the end of its fiscal first quarter.
-That grew to 28.6 million as of Monday.
+That grew to 28.6 million as of Monday, well on the way to Disney’s target of 60 million to 90 million worldwide by 2024.

 Original series on Disney Plus include the “Star Wars” series “The Mandalorian.”
 One of the hit characters from the show is one resembling a baby version of Yoda.
 Disney CEO Bob Iger told analysts Tuesday that “Baby Yoda” consumer products will go on sale in the coming months.
 He said the “sensational response” to the character said a lot about Disney Plus.

-The company also said a second season for “The Mandalorian” coming in October and said the priority for “Star Wars” going forward is through the streaming service.
-After 42 years, the franchise just concluded its nine-part core series with “Star Wars: The Rise of Skywalker.”
+The company also said a second season for “The Mandalorian” is coming in October and said the priority for “Star Wars” going forward is through the streaming service.
+After 42 years, the franchise just concluded its nine-part core series with “Star Wars: The Rise of Skywalker” in theaters.
 Disney has said the next “Star Wars” theatrical movie, which is to be set outside the Skywalker saga, isn’t scheduled for release until 2022.

 Disney also had 30.4 million Hulu customers and 6.6 million ESPN Plus subscribers as of Dec.
 28, big gains for both from a year ago.
 Disney offers a bundle of the three streaming services.

-Disney is targeting 60 million to 90 million Disney Plus subscribers by 2024.
-Disney expects growth in the near term to come primarily from outside the U.S., as the service launches over the next two years in Western Europe, India and Latin America.
+Disney Plus is currently available in the U.S., Canada, The Netherlands, Australia, and New Zealand.
+Disney expects growth in the near term to come primarily from further expansion abroad, as the service launches over the next two years in Western Europe, India and Latin America.
 Disney also plans to roll out Hulu outside the U.S. next year after getting Disney Plus off the ground abroad.

 The company has been turning to heavy promotions to boost Disney Plus in the early months.
-Disney, for example, struck a deal with Verizon to give some a free year.
-Disney said about 20% of its subscribers came that way.
-About half came directly through the Disney Plus website, and the rest from other channels.
-While the regular price for Disney Plus is $7 a month, average revenue from the service was just $5.56 for the quarter, Disney said.
+Disney, for example, struck a deal with Verizon to give some customers a free year.
+Disney said about 20% of its subscribers came through Verizon.
+About half signed up directly through Disney, and the rest from other channels.

 Disney earned $2.13 billion in the latest quarter, or $1.17 per share.
 Adjusted for one-time items, earnings came to $1.53 per share.
 Analysts polled by FactSet expected earnings of $1.46.
 Revenue rose 36% to $20.9 billion.
 Wall Street expected revenue of $20.7 billion.

+Disney shares gained 27 cents, or less than 1%, to $145 in after-hours trading after the release of results.

+The direct-to-consumer business that includes Disney Plus posted revenue of $4 billion, up from $918 million a year ago, while its operating loss widened to $693 million from $136 million.
+Disney expects the business to lose another $900 million during the current quarter.

+Revenue at the movie business more than doubled to $3.8 billion thanks to “Frozen II” and the new “Star Wars” movie in theaters.

 Revenue slid at Disney’s cable networks division, by 20% to $4.8 billion.
 It said ESPN weighed on its profit because of higher programming and production costs and lower ad revenue as viewers decline.

-The broadcasting arm’s revenue rose 34% to $2.6 billion, while the parks division’s sales rose 8% to $7.4 billion and the movie business more than doubled to $3.8 billion thanks to “Frozen II” and the new “Star Wars” movie in theaters.
+The broadcasting arm’s revenue rose 34% to $2.6 billion, while the parks division’s sales rose 8% to $7.4 billion.

-The direct-to-consumer business that includes Disney Plus posted revenue of $4 billion, up from $918 million a year ago, while its operating loss widened to $693 million from $136 million.